 I would advise purchasing a MacBook or iMac for photo editing with at least 8 GB of RAM.
 Most editing software requires 8 GB to run.
 However, if your budget allows it, go for 16 GB or more as high-end programs like Lightroom and ON1 Photo RAW have a recommended RAM amount of 16 GB.

 The storage drive is also important and has two main characteristics to consider.
 First, the storage amount is important as it dictates how many photos you can store on the drive.
 Second, storage speed is important as it dictates how quickly you can access files when using photo editing software.
 The following are common storage drive options for MacBook Pro models:

 - 512 GB SSD

-For large photo collections, a minimum of 1 TB space is advisable.
-512 GB is only really sufficient if you take photos infrequently.
+For large photo collections, a minimum of 1 TB of space is advisable, and 512 GB is only really sufficient if you take photos infrequently.
 You can always purchase an external hard drive if you run out of space, however, so don’t worry too much about this spec.

 In terms of speed, modern 2019 and later MacBook Pro models have NVMe SSD drives, which are incredibly fast.
 These are much faster than traditional SATA drives and thus allow for quicker access, management, and editing of photos.

 Lastly, the display type and screen size are vital.
 Ideally, you want a bigger screen size so you can view your photos as large as possible.
 A bigger screen also helps make photo editing dashboards less cluttered.
 The following are the best MacBook Pro screen sizes:

 All modern MacBook Pro models – including the ones listed above – have amazing-quality displays.
 They use Liquid Retina XDR technology, which offers an impressive level of display clarity, color accuracy, and brightness.
 They also use True Tone color technology and can display a wide range of colors.
 This is essential for high-end photo editing where accuracy and color depth are important.

 Pick the Perfect MacBook for Photo Editing